-Our ears immediately perk up when we hear things like “We can’t do our jobs,” “This is not a good time,” or “When did we decide this?”
+This team immediately perks up when they hear things like “We can’t do our jobs,” “This is not a good time,” or “When did we decide this?”
 These expressions typically mean a gap in communication, leadership misalignment, a risk of users adopting new tools or processes, or overall frustration, anger or confusion among employees.
 When people do not feel they have been a part of the change or that the change is happening “to” them instead of “with” them, new behaviors indicate resistance to the new “thing,” whatever that may be.

 We’ve all heard the “Why do we have to change?
 We’ve always done it this way,” line numerous times, and we’d be lying if we said we could make every single person happy when introducing changes to the way they do their work.
-However, by being thoughtful about how new processes and technology impact people and by working directly with end-users to understand their perspective, we can develop solutions that most people are willing to adopt.
+However, by being thoughtful about how new processes and technology impact people and by working directly with end-users to understand their perspective, an Organizational Change Mangement (OCM) team can develop solutions that most people are willing to adopt.
 The key is to understand what helps and what hinders someone from being effective at work, and then involving them in the design and implementation of solutions that are wanted, needed, and supports optimal performance.

 The Process Improvement Perspective

-We tend to get all giddy when we hear things like “customized,” “outdated information,” or about the “hoops” folks have to jump through to do their job.
+This team tends to get all giddy when they hear things like “customized,” “outdated information,” or about the “hoops” folks have to jump through to do their job.
 These phrases typically mean there are broken processes that are painfully annoying for front-line staff.
 Think of the cliché pebble in your shoe, or when the seal on a fresh jar of peanut butter breaks before you can open it.

 This is usually bad from a business perspective because a customer experience, product or service will vary across the business.
 When you talk about standardization, people in the business get a little nervous.
 Images of drone humans doing the same thing over and over again come to mind.
 However, the goal of having a repeatable process isn’t to micromanage or take freedoms away from staff, it’s to ensure the business delivers the same excellent product, service or experience to every customer, every time.

-Also, if processes are manual or time-consuming, we know we need to dig deeper into those processes to understand the work better.
+Also, if processes are manual or time-consuming, process improvement experts know it’s time to dig deeper into those processes to understand the work better.
 Keeping all that in mind, think back to our example company trying to solve problems with only a process framework – they left out some important pieces that a technology team, specifically a data and analytics team, would have been better suited to help solve.

 The Data and Analytics Perspective

 From the technology perspective, it’s easy to see how a hastily implemented automated process could gum up data or reporting pipelines, especially if a company implemented it in a silo.
-We get excited about executives and companies being able to make data-driven decisions.
+The Data and Analytics team (my team) gets excited about executives and companies being able to make data-driven decisions.
 We know there are mountains of work that go into architecture, engineering, cleaning and visualization before anyone sees one beautiful report that helps them make one important decision.